vrtmrz/obsidian-livesync/docs/settings.md

 |   🚑   | [Corrupted data](#corrupted-data)                                 |

 ## Remote Database Configurations
-Configure settings of synchronize server.
+Configure the settings of synchronize server.
 If any synchronization is enabled, you can't edit this section.
 Please disable all synchronization to change.

 ### URI
 URI of CouchDB.
 In the case of Cloudant, It's "External Endpoint(preferred)".
 **Do not end it up with a slash** when it doesn't contain the database name.

 ### Username
 Your CouchDB's Username.
-With administrator's privilege is preferred.
+Administrator's privilege is preferred.

 ### Password
 Your CouchDB's Password.